How many contact hours are there per week?

 I need to apply for a visa.
 How do I get my CAS certificate?

-Before a CAS certificate can be issued you would need to pay a deposit of £1,000, which must be paid before the start of your course.
+Before a CAS certificate can be issued you would need to pay a deposit, which must be paid before the start of your course.
 You also need to have an unconditional, firmly accepted offer.
-For further details on CAS Certificates and visas please see the International Office webpages.
+For further details on CAS Certificates and visas please see the international applicants webpages.